Augmented Triad in Position Arpeggios.

 This is a Caug in position arpeggio, starting from the root C

 The following graphic shows the Caug in position arpeggio, starting from the 3rd E

 Lastly, the following graphic shows the Caug in position arpeggio, starting from the #5th G#

 Here’s an alternate fingering for the aug chord arpeggio.

 As you can tell from the above 3 fingerings: they look exactly the same.

 Again: the reason for this is that all notes in the chord are all equal distance apart (all major 3rds)

-As a result of that, you only have 1 fingering to learn, and that 1 fingerings covers every inversion of the chord.
+As a result, you only have 1 fingering to learn, and that 1 fingering covers every inversion of the chord.

 Here’s how to play those arpeggios:

 Next week we’ll cover some of the things you can do with augmented chords.